 - (a) Purpose.
 The purpose of the C-1 Conservancy District is to preserve, protect, and maintain the natural environment and character of areas exhibiting significant natural resource features which contribute to the productive, recreational, or aesthetic value of the community. - (b) Permitted Uses.
-The following are permitted uses in the C-1 District: - (1) Preservation and/or controlled use of existing: trees, shrubs and plants; prairie grasses; wildlife habitat and nesting areas; wetlands and drainage ways; floodplains and shorelands. - (2) Forest and game management. - (3) Hunting, fishing and hiking. - (4) Utilities. - (5) Class 2 collocation of a new mobile service facility on an existing support structure without substantial modification, per Section 13-1-182. - (6) Non-residential buildings used solely in conjunction with the raising of water, fowl or fish. - (7) Recreation related structures not requiring basements. - (8) Harvesting of wild crops such as: marsh hay, ferns, moss, watercress, wild rice, berries, fruits; seeds; sustained yield forestry; or raising of wildlife. - (9) Preservation of areas of scenic, historic or scientific value. - (10) Soil and water conservation programs, - (11) Public and semi-public open space uses such as: parks, hiking trails, ski trails, bridle paths, fishing ponds, picnic areas, greenways, and wildlife preserves. - (c) Conditional Uses.
-The following are conditional uses in the C-1 District: - (1) Dams, flowages, ponds, and water storage and water pumping facilities. - (2) Power plants deriving their power from the flow of water, and transmission lines and other facilities accessory thereto. - (3) Utilities such as, but not restricted to telephone, telegraph, power, or other transmission lines.
+The following are permitted uses in the C-1 District: - (1) Preservation and/or controlled use of existing: trees, shrubs and plants; prairie grasses; wildlife habitat and nesting areas; wetlands and drainage ways; floodplains and shorelands. - (2) Forest and game management. - (3) Hunting, fishing and hiking. - (4) Utilities. - (5) Class 2 collocation of a new mobile service facility on an existing support structure without substantial modification, per Section 13-1-182.

+- (6) Non-residential buildings used solely in conjunction with the raising of water, fowl or fish. - (7) Non-habitable recreation related structures not requiring basements. - (8) Harvesting of wild crops such as: marsh hay, ferns, moss, watercress, wild rice, berries, fruits; seeds; sustained yield forestry; or raising of wildlife. - (9) Preservation of areas of scenic, historic or scientific value. - (10) Soil and water conservation programs, - (11) Public and semi-public open space uses such as: parks, hiking trails, ski trails, bridle paths, fishing ponds, picnic areas, greenways, and wildlife preserves. - (c) Conditional Uses.
+The following are conditional uses in the C-1 District: - (1) Dams, flowages, ponds, and water storage and water pumping facilities. - (2) Power plants deriving their power from the flow of water, and transmission lines and other facilities accessory thereto. - (3) Utilities such as, but not restricted to telephone, power, or other transmission lines. - (4) Land restoration, flowage, ponds. - (5) Golf courses and clubs. - (6) Marinas. - (7) Recreation camps. - (8) Public and private campgrounds. - (9) Riding stables. - (10) Sewage disposal plants. - (11) Nonhabitable governmental, cultural and public buildings or uses. - (12) Siting and construction of any new mobile support structure and/or facility or a Class 1 collocation of a new mobile service facility on an existing support structure, per Section 13-1-182. - (13) Hunting and fishing clubs. - (14) Farm structures. - (15) Any building construction incidental to a permitted use. - (16) Any filling, dredging, stream channel modification, or earthmoving involving more than one thousand (1,000) square yards in area. - (17) Agricultural cropping, and grazing with confining fences.
-- (4) Cranberry bogs.

-- (5) Land restoration, flowage, ponds.

-- (6) Golf courses and clubs.

-- (7) Yacht clubs and marinas.

-- (8) Recreation camps.

-- (9) Public and private campgrounds.

-- (10) Riding stables.

-- (11) Sewage disposal plants.

-- (12) Nonhabitable governmental, cultural and public buildings or uses.

-- (13) Siting and construction of any new mobile support structure and/or facility or a Class 1 collocation of a new mobile service facility on an existing support structure, per Section 13-1-182.

-- (14) Hunting and fishing clubs.

-- (15) Farm structures.

-- (16) Any building construction incidental to a permitted use.

-- (17) Any filling, dredging, stream channel modification, or earthmoving involving more than one thousand (1,000) square yards in area.

-- (18) Agricultural cropping, and grazing with confining fences.

-- (d) Area, Height and yard Requirements.

 - (1) Lot.

 - a.
 Area: Minimum one (1) acre.

 - b.
 Width: Minimum one hundred fifty (150) feet.

 - (2) Building Height.
 Maximum thirty-five (35) feet.

 - (3) Other Structures Height.
 Maximum one-half (1/2) the distance from the structures nearest lot line.

 - (4) Yards.

 - a.
 Street: Minimum forty (40) feet.

 - b.
 Rear: Minimum twenty (20) feet.

 - c.
-Side: Minimum twenty (20) feet except structures used for the housing of shelters of animals must be one hundred (100) feet from lot lines.
+Side: Minimum twenty (20) feet except structures used for the housing of shelters

+of animals must be one hundred (100) feet from lot lines.